JAmcevoy/RPSLS/README.md

 ![Game Over](docs/images/game_over.JPG)

-- The open popup is called in the function for win score and for lose score
+- The open popup is called in the function for the win score and for loss score
-- I used the classList.add to add he class name and display the popup.
+- I used the classList.add to add the class name and display the popup.
 - The Close button on the popup calls a close popup Function using onclick so we can close the pop-up and try again.
-- I used the classList.remove to remove he class name and display the popup.
+- I used the classList.remove to remove the class name and display the popup.

 ![Open and Close Popup Function](docs/images/open_and_close.JPG)